m-ripper/jovo-plugin-class-handler/README.md

     new JovoClassHandlerPlugin(),
 );
 ```
+> Calling `app.setHandler(...)` will override all loaded handlers that are being loaded with this plugin!
 ### Configuration
 You need to setup a configuration for the plugin in the `config.ts` in order for the plugin to detect all handlers.